Hurricane Otis: Casualties

 As of 21 December 2023, the official figures stand at 52 people killed and 32 missing, with three foreigners included in the death toll as well as at least two students attending the Autonomous University of Guerrero (AUG).
-In the village of Kilómetro 30, a two-year-old girl was swept away by floodwaters after she left her mother's arms.
+In the village of Kilómetro 30, a two-year-old girl was swept away when the current tore her from her mother's arms.
 A total of 59 people were reported missing, including 11 Americans and 7 other foreign nationals.
 Early media reports of an additional 16 fatalities following a power outage at a Mexican Social Security Institute hospital were denied by the government.
 Local officials told the Washington Post that they had counted 120 dead or missing, including 20 bodies that washed up onto Acapulco beach or by the docks, 10 bodies that were found floating in the ocean 10 mi west of Acapulco, two people who were missing from a vessel of three, and three people who died at sea on a four-person boat.

 Locals have criticized the official death toll as an underestimate, to which President Andrés Manuel López Obrador responded by accusing his opponents of making the death toll a political issue.
 At the time of the first death toll estimate of 27, López Obrador said that "even though the death of any person is unfortunate, there weren't very many".
 On November 12, a report emerged indicating that Acapulco's funeral homes had calculated a total of at least 350 deaths.
 The following day, municipal authorities dismissed the report as "speculation" and, during a press conference, López Obrador reiterated that the official death toll remained at 48.